Monthly tips are categorized by: To-Dos, What to Plant, or Pests and Diseases. Scroll through the list to see items in each category.

 - Dry soil between plants allows you to work in the garden between irrigating.

 The key to success is watering long enough to supply adequate water to the root zone.
 Inappropriate watering commonly damages landscape plants.
-As with any irrigation system, they are efficient only when soil around the plants being irrigated is regularly monitored for proper moisture levels (Reference: UC Pest Note Poor Water Management, Poor Drainage).- March, April, May, June, July, August, September
+As with any irrigation system, they are efficient only when soil around the plants being irrigated is regularly monitored for proper moisture levels (Reference: UC Pest Note Poor Water Management, Poor Drainage).- April, May, June, July, August, September, Any month

 - Fertilizing Ornamentals During Drought